Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/1-Formal-Methods/intro_slides.md

 - AWS formally verifies Key-Value storage nodes in Amazon S3 (Rust Implementation).
 - Meta detects resource leaks and race conditions in Android apps
 - Uber uses static analysis to find Null-pointer exceptions
-- Ethreum's Beacon chain and Tendermint consensus formally verified for safety and liveness guarantees
+- Ethereum's Beacon chain and Tendermint consensus formally verified for safety and liveness guarantees

 Notes:

 - Personally think of formal methods as a more systematic way of detecting bugs.
 - Ideally, verifying if your property holds on all possible inputs.

 ---v

 ## Formal Methods Today

-> _...have gone from being theoretical research interests to delivering practical cost-effective tools_
+> ...have gone from being theoretical research interests to delivering practical cost-effective tools

 <pba-flex center>